-CoC: defines the CoC for which the ROI settings will apply.
+CoC: defines the CoC for which the ROI settings apply.
 This option only displays when new ROI settings are first created and cannot be edited later.
-The CoC selected will define the ROI settings the user sees based on the agency where the user is set up or switched into.
+The CoC selected defines the ROI settings the user sees based on the agency where the user is set up or switched into.

 Require on Creation: when toggled on, a user can’t create a client record without first recording an ROI.
-The Add Record button will not display in the Client Profile until the ROI is recorded.
-Instead, the user will be prompted to Please fill in Release of Information form (figure 4).
+The Add Record button does not display in the Client Profile until the ROI is recorded.
+Instead, the user is prompted to Please fill in Release of Information form.

-Once an ROI is recorded, this text is replaced with the Add Record button (figure 5).
+Once an ROI is recorded, this text is replaced with the Add Record button .

 Default Model: if Compliance Warning is enabled, the selected Default Model will determine when the compliance warning displays in the client record.
 There are four default models:

-- System: as long as at least one active ROI is recorded in the record, the compliance warning won’t display (this option is only available in Default ROI settings).
+- System: as long as at least one active ROI is recorded in the record, the compliance warning doesn't display (this option is only available in Default ROI settings).

-- CoC: as long as at least one active ROI is recorded by a user at an agency within the CoC, the compliance warning won’t display.
+- CoC: as long as at least one active ROI is recorded by a user at an agency within the CoC, the compliance warning doesn't display.

 - None: no ROI is required.
-If this model is selected, even if Compliance Warning is enabled, no compliance warning will display in the client record if there is no ROI.
+If this model is selected, even if Compliance Warning is enabled, no compliance warning displays in the client record if there is no ROI.

-Compliance Warning: when enabled, a compliance warning ribbon will display at the top of the Client Profile when an active ROI is not present in the client record, subject to the Default Model selection (figure 6).
+Compliance Warning: when enabled, a compliance warning ribbon displays at the top of the Client Profile when an active ROI is not present in the client record, subject to the Default Model selection.

-The warning will display when either no ROI has been recorded or the ROI has expired.
+The warning displays when either no ROI has been recorded or the ROI has expired.

-Compliance Expiration: defines how soon before an ROI is due to expire the Compliance Warning will display in the client record.
+Compliance Expiration: defines how soon before an ROI is due to expire the Compliance Warning displays in the client record.
 This can be set between 5 days and 3 months prior to expiration.